 How did you find your work experience opportunities?

-Through a formal scheme or work experience placement, and through asking someone I knew to take me on
+Through a formal scheme or work experience placement.

 During the application process…

 University Clinical Aptitude Test (UCAT): https://www.ucat.ac.uk/

 How did you prepare for your admissions test?